Origin and History

 On August 26 1756, when the Prussian Army initiated the invasion of Saxony, the regiment was part of the centre column led by Frederick II.
 More precisely, it belonged to Margrave Karl's Corps.
 The centre column had concentrated in the area of Brietzen and advanced unopposed upstream along the Elbe River by Torgau and Wittenberg, leaving Meissen to its left.
 On September 6, it encamped at Rothschönberg and finally reached Wilsdruf.
 While the Prussian Main Army moved forward to engage the Austrian Army at Lobositz (October 1), the regiment remained in the Pirna Country to maintain the blockade of the Saxon Army which surrendered on October 17.

 On May 6 1757, the regiment took part in the Battle of Prague where it was deployed in the first line in Ferdinand of Brunswick's Brigade.
-During this battle, it suffered heavily, loosing two thirds of its strength.
+During this battle, it suffered heavily, losing two thirds of its strength.
 At the end of August, the regiment was part of the small Prussian army hastily assembled at Dresden by Frederick to head towards Thuringia to offer battle to the Franco-Imperial Army invading Saxony.
 On November 5, at the victorious Battle of Rossbach, the regiment was deployed in the second line of the infantry right wing under Lieutenant-General von Forcade.
 On December 5 at the Battle of Leuthen, the regiment was deployed in Münchow's Brigade in the first line of the infantry centre.

 In the Spring of 1758, the regiment took part in the invasion of Moravia.
 In May, it guarded Frederick's headquarters at Schmirsitz.